Your accountant wants to help you file your taxes, but they need your help to make the process go as smoothly as possible.

-Find the Right Accountant
+Make Sure You Have the Right Accountant

-Make sure that your accountant is someone who can help you with the specific tax issues you face.
+You’ll need to make sure that your accountant is someone who can help you with the specific tax issues you face.

-Even with the right training and licensing, not every CPA or EA will be the right accountant for you.
+Even with the proper training and licensing, not every CPA or EA will be the right accountant for you.
 Ask if your accountant is familiar with the specific tax issues that apply to your situation.
 For instance, if you’re a snowbird who spends the winter in another state, you will want to make sure your accountant is comfortable handling the tax requirements for both of your states of residence.